 This medication’s main role is managing symptoms.
 Therefore, vets can prescribe it for a huge variety of conditions.
 This wide coverage is one of the main reasons for this medications popularity, and why you may well have come across it at some point.

-Temaril P for dogs: quick links
+Uses of Temaril P for Dogs

 Temaril P for dogs has a wide range of potential uses.
 Allergic reactions make up a large quantity of the conditions it is used to treat.
 This includes allergic reactions that cause excessive itching and/or swelling.
 Many types of coughing in dogs including Kennel Cough and bronchitis are other conditions this medication can help with.

-Temaril P for allergies in dogs
+How does Temaril P for dogs work?

 Dogs allergies can be flared up by multiple things.
 Like humans, pollen can be a major agitator, and is sometimes unavoidable.
 Food allergies, although treatable by removing the appropriate food, are also considered a good candidate for this line of treatment.
 It might take you a while to identify the particular food that your dog is reacting to, and the reaction can be quite drawn out.